Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide04.svg' alt='Prompts :: Something very good? :: Something very bad? :: Someone who is stupid? :: An attractive person of any gender? :: An attractive female? :: An attractive male? :: An unattractive person? ::  :: Someone who is arrogant? :: Nonsense? :: Alcohol? :: Being intoxicated? :: Someone who does not do their fair share? :: Any part of the body? ::  :: Open question: Lastly, what other words or expressions do you think of as being characteristically Australian? :: ' title='Slide: 4' border='1'  width='85%'/>

 The thirteen prompts mainly cover meanings with an affective component.
-Some of these prompts could be seen as referring to things or ideas which are seen as stereotypically Australian (e.g. the two alcohol-related items).
+Some of these prompts could be seen as referring to things or ideas which are considered stereotypically Australian (e.g. the two alcohol-related items).
 This was a deliberate choice, as we might expect that a strong association with Australianness would correlate with language which is also seen as distinctively Australian.
 As noted previously, prompt 13 and the final open question included an additional response category for the meaning of the expression.
 The responses for prompt 13 are, of course, much less cohesive than responses for the other prompts, but in the survey design process, we were unable to decide on one specific body part which we thought would elicit characteristically Australian expressions (and we didn’t want to be indelicate!).

 <br>